DylanMeeus/springboot_jwt_blog/_posts/2015-01-26-auth0-new-pricing.markdown

 #### (2) Choose how many active users

 The second step is to choose how many __active__ users you want to include in your plan.
-Note that Auth0 counts only __active__ users, not registered users, meaning that you pay only for the actual authentications to your app, API or IoT device and not for dorment people in your database or enterprise.
-An active user is ___a user that has authenticated at least once in the past 30 days.___
+Note that Auth0 counts only __active__ users, not registered users, meaning that you pay only for users that actually authenticate to your app, API or IoT device and not for the dorment people in your database or enterprise, which in some cases could be the majority of your population.

+> An active user is ___a user that has authenticated at least once in the past 30 days.___

+__Active users__ are counted "per application".
+For example, if you have two distinct applications, let’s say an inventory management application and a timesheet application and your users authenticate against both of them, they will be counted as two __active__ users (one __active__ user per app).

+Note that we define an application as a _client id_ and _client secret_ pair, if multiple applications (e.g. one on iOS and one on Android) share the same _client id_ and _client secret_ pair then, they are a single app in this definition.

-The Auth0 service scales to millions of users per subscriber.
-You can choose up to 100,000 Social or Social+ active users and up to 5,000 enterprise __active__ users through our self service platform.
-For higher volumes please [contact us](mailto: sales@auth0.com).
+You can choose up to 100,000 Social or Social+ __active__ users and up to 5,000 enterprise __active__ users through our self service platform.
+For higher volumes or specific needs please [contact us](mailto: sales@auth0.com).

 #### (3) Choose optional features